before8now24/UCI-Projects/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic

-- What does Filebeat watch for?
-Filebeat generates and monitors log files on the webservers, looking for changes and being capable of specifying when it occured.
+- Filebeat generates and monitors log files on the webservers, looking for changes and being capable of specifying when it occured.
 These log events are then forwarded to either Elasticsearch or Logstash for indexing.

-- What does Metricbeat record?
-Metricbeat records metrics from the operating system and services running on the server.
+- Metricbeat records metrics from the operating system and services running on the server.
 By using Elasticsearch or Logstash, you can visualize the metrics and statistics that Metricbeat generates from the OS and running services.

 The configuration details of each machine may be found below.